HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/install/webauthn.md

 - You must be an administrator in Domino REST API WebUI

-- You must install Domino 14 or greater
+- You must be using Domino 14 or greater

 - The passkey had been created by the administrator of Domino and saved as a passkey.nsf